-- The environmental modification provider will submit the following information and documentation to the MCO: - Environmental modification evaluation; - Service Cost Estimate.
+- Environmental modification providers who receive authorization from an MCO for a member Member project must complete the authorized job and retain full control of the authorized project.
+Portions of the authorized project may be contracted out; however, the environmental modification provider retains full responsibility for the entire project. - The environmental modification provider must establish and maintain financial reporting and accounting for each memberMember. - The environmental modification provider will submit the following information and documentation to the MCO: - Environmental modification evaluation; - Service Cost Estimate.
 Photographs of the proposed modifications.
-The estimated start date of the work on the proposed modification; (equipment, materials, supplies, labor, travel, per diem, report writing time, and completion date of modification); - Letter of Acceptance of service cost estimate signed by the member; - Letter of Permission from property owner.
-If the property owner is someone other than the member, the letter must be signed by the property owner and the member; - The construction letter of understanding.
-If the property owner is someone other than the member, the letter must be signed by the property owner and the member; - Documentation demonstrating compliance with the ADA. - The Provider must submit the following to the MCO Care Coordinator, after the completion of work: - o Letter of approval of work completed signed by the member; and - Photographs of the completed modifications. - The MCO must submit the Care Coordinator Individual Assessment of Need to the provider.
+The estimated start date of the work on the proposed modification; (equipment, materials, supplies, labor, travel, per diem, report writing time, and completion date of modification); - Letter of Acceptance of service cost estimate signed by the member/Member; - Letter of Permission from property owner.
+If the property owner is someone other than the member Member, the letter must be signed by the property owner and the member Member; - The construction letter of understanding.
+If the property owner is someone other than the member Member, the letter must be signed by the property owner and the member Member; - Documentation demonstrating compliance with the ADA. - The Provider must submit the following to the MCO Care Coordinator, after the completion of work: - Letter of approval of work completed signed by the memberMember; and - Photographs of the completed modifications. - The MCO must submit the Care Coordinator Individual Assessment of Need to the provider.